-Fig. 2: The Bayesian project-out formulation fits AAMs by minimizing two different distances: i) the Mahalanobis distance within the linear appearance subspace; and ii) the Euclidean distance to the linear appearance subspace (i.e. the Euclidean distance within its orthogonal complement) weighted by the inverse of the estimated image noise.
+Fig. 2 The fits AAMs by minimizing two different distances: (i) the Mahalanobis distance within the linear appearance subspace; and (ii) the Euclidean distance to the linear appearance subspace (i.e. the Euclidean distance within its orthogonal complement) weighted by the inverse of the estimated image noise

-The probabilistic formulations of the minimization problems defined by Equations 19 and 20 can be derived, from the previous Bayesian Project-Out (BPO) cost function, as and
+The probabilistic formulations of the minimization problems defined by Eqs.
+19 and 20 can be derived, from the previous Bayesian Project-Out (BPO) cost function, as and